CalebJohn/joplin-rich-markdown/README.md

 `.cm-search-marker.cm-rm-highlight-token`: The == used to begin highlighting

 `.cm-strikethrough.cm-rm-strike-token`: The \~\~ used to begin a strike through

+`.cm-rm-ins.cm-rm-ins-token`: The ++ used to begin the insert syntax

+`.cm-rm-sub.cm-rm-sub-token`: The ~ used to begin the sub syntax

+`.cm-rm-sup.cm-rm-sup-token`: The ^ used to begin the sup syntax

+`pre.cm-rm-hr.CodeMirror-line`: Used to support drawing a horizontal rule [see here](https://github.com/CalebJohn/joplin-rich-markdown/blob/main/TIPS.md#horizontal-rule)

 If you have a suggestion for something you'd like to be able to customize.
 Just let me know and I'll see whats possible.